getify/foi-lang/formalization-work/Foi-Specification.md

 `Iter@` applied to an existing Iter returns *the same instance* -- no new state, no allocation, no wrapper.
 This form exists to let generic consumers normalize any iterable input to Iter without penalizing callers who already hold an Iter.

-Any argument other than a Tuple, Range, or Iter is ill-formed.
+Any argument other than a Tuple or Iter is ill-formed.

 Two Iters constructed from the same source expression have independent state: